manasarao30/HCI_AI/README.md

 ```sh
 "Galactic greetings, Space Cowboy!
 Your spaceship has landed in a dimension of infinite possibilities, where bytes are the constellations and code is the cosmic rhythm guiding the universe.
 Welcome to World 1.0 - where magic meets motherboard!"
 ```
+Note : the Message will vary each time because it makes the call to Groq AI to generate a Hello World Message each time it is run.